kaascevich/Brainflip/Docs/Bugs.md

 - [x] App crash after selecting all and typing
 - [x] App shortcut is completely broken (naturally)
 - [x] Tests stall while building
+- [x] Trim and Clear All are enabled with locked files